 "The Right Mentor Can Change Your Career.
 Here's How to Find One."
 The right mentoring relationship can be a powerful tool for professional growth.
 The podcast below, from National Public Radio, describes how to find a good mentor, make the ask and make it work (formally).
 You can also read the accompanying article here.

 The African Academy of Sciences have developed a variety of resources for both mentors and mentees to prepare for a mentoring relationship.
-The resource here provides tips on how to maintain effective distance mentoring relationships.
+These include a resource with tips on how to maintain effective distance mentoring relationships.

 Your Digital Mentor is a free podcast series, delivered as part of a collaborative project between the Wellcome Sanger Institute, Wellcome Genome Campus Advanced Courses and Scientific Conferences, and the Social Entrepreneurship to Spur Health.
 The series will explore topics around mentoring and career development, tackling the challenges through real stories and honest discussions from experts guests across the world.